Lumoin/Verifiable/documents/ADRs/validation-and-secops.md

 ### Additionally

 a.
-There are plans to introduce for remote claim generation and assessments potentially and other system behaviors.
+There are plans to introduce remote claim generation and assessments potentially and other system behaviors.
 This will be subject to a separate ADR and will involve extensive threat modeling.

 b.
-Point a. is partially driven by consideration for cross-sector, secure data operations as part of the circular and regenerative economy, and data structures.
+Point `a.` is partially driven by consideration for cross-sector, secure data operations as part of the circular and regenerative economy, and data structures.
 It appears such dependent data systems are governed in distributed fashion and include socio-economic, system external factors that may influence some operations.
 There may be need to blend them in to operational system seamlessly.

 ## Decision

-We will introduce a Claim, Assessor, and Archiving model for validation.
+We will introduce a `Claim`, `Assessor`, and `Archiving` model for validation.

 - **Claim**: An immutable record containing a unique identifier and a boolean indicating validation result.
 Since these are immutable records, they can be cached and reused.
-NOTE: Future refactoring may introduce a chance to capture claim generation context and non-binary result, pursuant to **point a.** in previous section.
+NOTE: Future refactoring may introduce a chance to capture claim generation context and non-binary result, pursuant to point a. in the previous section.

 - **Assessor**: Aggregates multiple Claims to provide an auditable record of a series of validation operations.
 A function within will interpret the success or failure based on its understanding of the context in which the claims were made.
 The Assessor has an identifier so it can be tracked.